earthlab/abc-classroom/docs/manage-assignments/new_assignment.rst

 Creating a New Template repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a GitHub classroom homework assignment template repo:
+To create a GitHub Classroom homework assignment template repository:

 1. In the terminal, navigate to the course directory that you created using ``abc-quickstart`` (TODO: add link to quickstart page).